Owez/nakes/README.md

 Usage: nakes [COMMAND] [OPTIONS]

 COMMANDS:
-  install [pkg]    installs a package to venv uninstall [pkg]  removes a package from venv help             shows this message
+  init              creates a new nakes proj install [pkg]     installs a package to venv uninstall [pkg]   removes a package from venv help              shows this message

+OPTIONS:
+  --lockfile [uri]  custom lockfile uri
 ```